Pfanner: Products

 Pfanner produces about 210 different products, fruit juices being among the best known ones.
 The company also produces ice teas, lemonades and other soft drinks.
 The company also offers contract bottling services.

 Pfanner and Fairtrade

 Pfanner started cooperating with Fairtrade in 2001.
-Today Pfanner is the biggest Fairtrade partner worldwide in the fruit juice sector and offers the widest range of fair trade products, according to company.
+Today Pfanner is the biggest Fairtrade partner worldwide in the fruit juice sector and offers the widest range of fair trade products, according to the company.

 Production sites

 Pfanner operates factories in Austria, Germany, Italy and Ukraine.
 Their headquarters are in Lauterach, the biggest production site is in Enns (Upper Austria).
 Other sites are in Hamburg (Germany), Policoro (Italy) and in Bar (Ukraine).